AlirezaBeigiMech/EAE_Firmware/README.md

 - Linux with SocketCAN support (`vcan`, `iproute2`, `modprobe`) and kernel headers installed.
 - GCC/Clang toolchain for user-space builds.
 - CMake ≥ 3.15 and GoogleTest development packages for unit tests.
-- A buildable kernel tree if you plan to run KUnit under UML (handled automatically by `run_kunit_uml.sh`).
+- A buildable kernel tree if you plan to run KUnit under UML (handled automatically by `test_kernel_driver.sh`).

 > The helper scripts call `sudo` for `modprobe`, `ip link`, and `insmod`.
 Ensure your user can run those commands.